gulrenor/pllc/content-ca/info/leadership-skills.en.md

 +++

-### Now that you have become a Leader – what next?
+### Now that you have become a Leader – what's next?
 Simply continue to do the things that got you to Leadership &mdash; building your personal business, continuing to build your team, and sharing what you have learned with your new team.

 ### Be sure to review some of the new tools available to you on the CBC including: